Age 0 to 1 - Babies (& Pre-Birth Diagnosis)

-The first thing we want to say is CONGRATULATIONS on the birth or impending birth of your baby!
+First thing - CONGRATULATIONS on the birth or impending birth of your baby!

 The most important thing is to behold your baby – look at your baby closely – every new parent needs to get to know and bond with their newborn.
 Your baby is the person you named.
-Your baby is not Down syndrome –it does not define who they are – they will however have to live with Down syndrome.
+Your baby is not Down syndrome –it does not define who they are.
 Who do they look like?
 What are his or her traits?
 Your baby with Down syndrome is more like other babies than different.
 When any baby is born, there is change at home, please take care of yourself, accept help from family and friends, and celebrate the arrival of your newest family member.

 - Your child is a unique individual and cannot be generalized by a diagnosis of Down syndrome.